themreza/dockery-odoo/README.md

 ## Image explained

-Basically, every directory you have to worry about is `/opt/odoo`.
+- After building the image, every you have to worry about is `/opt/odoo`.
-In your project, this should be it's structure:

-    addons/
-        10-my-addons/
-        ...
-        80-odoo-ee/
-        90-odoo-cc/
-    odoo/
-        ...
-    odoo-bin
-    .odoorc

-Docker boilerplate is living in `/`.
+- Docker boilerplate lives in `/`.

-PATH and PYTHONPATH enabled scripts to consider.
-For convenience.
+- PATH and PYTHONPATH enabled boilerplate lies in:

     ./bin/*    -> /usr/local/bin/
     ./lib/*.py -> /usr/local/lib/python2.7/dist-packages/